kuglerh/BREIN_SW/readMe.txt

 16 GB RAM
 Processor: Inter Core i7-7700HQ    2.80   GHz

-Interpetting the benchmarks:
-The benchmarks obtained from the models in the testModel directory are interesting in that they are competitive with RE:IN, in fact usually they are faster.
-The benchmarks from the models in the LTL and CTL directories cannot be compared to RE:IN, as they contain specififcations not possible in RE:IN.
-The exception to this is the pluripotency10_ltl model, which is a temporal logic translation of a RE:IN model that demonstrates how such a translation can improve performance (as compared to the prupotency_model10 which is the same specification but in RE:IN timestep style).

 Running NAE without the bashscript:
-To aid in running the tool directly to see how it works, the following are a bunch of ready to go commands to run NAE from a terminal open to the NetworkAnalysisEngine directory.
+To aid in running the tool directly to see how it works, the following is a bunch of ready-to-go commands to run NAE from a terminal open to the NetworkAnalysisEngine directory.
 They can be run as is or modified as the evaluator sees fit.

-Running LTL models:
+Running LTL models
-java -jar NAE.jar 100 LTL/toy_model_ltl/model.net LTL/toy_model_ltl/observations.ltlspec temporal_logic_bmc
-java -jar NAE.jar 100 LTL/toy_model_ltl/model.net LTL/toy_model_ltl/observations.ltlspec temporal_logic_bmc -bmc 20
-java -jar NAE.jar 10 LTL/pluripotency10_ltl/model.net LTL/pluripotency10_ltl/observation.ltlspec temporal_logic_bmc
-java -jar NAE.jar 25 LTL/ComplexLTLExample/model.net LTL/ComplexLTLExample/observation.ltlspec temporal_logic_bmc

-Examples where in the original version of BREIN there are no solutions for a particular system, but in our extended version there are solutions:
+The example where in the original version of BREIN there are no solutions for a particular system, but in our extended version there are solutions:
-1. Full mammalian cell cycle - Original version vs. extended version: java -jar NAE.jar 100 LTL/full_mammalian_cell_cycle_ltl/model.net LTL/full_mammalian_cell_cycle_ltl/observations.ltlspec temporal_logic_bmc
-java -jar NAE.jar 100 LTL/full_mammalian_cell_cycle_special_ltl/model.net LTL/full_mammalian_cell_cycle_special_ltl/observations.ltlspec temporal_logic_bmc

-2. Part of mammalian cell cycle [E2F] - Original version vs. extended version: java -jar NAE.jar 100 LTL/tiny_mammalian_cell_cycle_ltl/model.net LTL/tiny_mammalian_cell_cycle_ltl/observations.ltlspec temporal_logic_bmc
+The mammalian cell cycle regulation model   (see reference [1]) - Original version vs. extended version: java -jar NAE.jar 10 LTL\full_mammalian_cell_cycle_equal_ltl\model.net LTL\full_mammalian_cell_cycle_equal_ltl\observation.ltlspec temporal_logic_bmc
-java -jar NAE.jar 100 LTL/tiny_mammalian_cell_cycle_special_ltl/model.net LTL/tiny_mammalian_cell_cycle_special_ltl/observations.ltlspec temporal_logic_bmc

-Example to running with 2 special nodes: java -jar NAE.jar 100 LTL/mammalian_cell_cycle_2specials_ltl/model.net LTL/mammalian_cell_cycle_2specials_ltl/observations.ltlspec temporal_logic_bmc
+java -jar NAE.jar 10 LTL\full_mammalian_cell_cycle_updated_ltl\model.net LTL\full_mammalian_cell_cycle_updated_ltl\observation.ltlspec temporal_logic_bmc

+[1] Traynard,P. et al. (2016) Logical model specification aided by model-checking techniques: application to the mammalian cell cycle regulation.
+Bioinformatics, 32(17), i772–i780.